What is Open Adoption?

 Are open adoptions legally binding?

 These relationships are entered into in good faith, based on trust and respect.
-They are not legally binding in Ontario.

 What are the benefits of open adoption?

 First and foremost, open adoption benefits the child.
 The child grows up knowing all the pieces of his or her family history.
 Like biological children, they grow up knowing their birth parents and birth relatives.
-The child has a firm understanding who he or she looks like, where his or her interests came from, etc. The child also knows that s/he continues to be important to her birthparents.
+The child has a firm understanding who he or she looks like in the family, where his or her interests came from, etc. The child also knows that s/he continues to be important to her birthparents.
 There is no room to doubt whether the child's birth parents loved and cared for the child.
 Information about all aspects of the child's family history is also readily available.
 And this kind of ongoing relationship eliminates the possibility that the child may look at every man and woman who bears a resemblance to him and wonder is that my mother, is that my father.
 The child never has to wonder whether their birthparents would welcome them back into their lives because they are part of their lives.

 What kind of problems occur in open adoption relationships?

 All families have problems.
 Open adoption families are no different.
 Often in the beginning of a relationship, people are not sure what to expect from one another.
 Birthparents are grieving the loss of their child.
-At the same time they are trying to figure out what their role is in their child's life.
+At the same time, they are trying to figure out what their role is in their child's life.

 Adoptive parents are focused on their new role as parents of the child.
 They are usually tired from sleepless nights.
-They also are trying to figure out how the birth family fits into the family structure.
+They also are trying to figure out how the birth family fits into their family structure.
 This is a time of great transition.

 What is a birthparent's role in a child's life?